The World's End | 2013

 Having established Letchworth Garden City as the fictitious ‘Newton Haven’, the first four stops on the ‘Mile’ can all be found in Welwyn Garden City, 12 miles to the south.

 All of the pub names, invented for the film, are cryptic pointers to the plot, so it’s natural that the evening starts out at ‘The First Post’.
-This turns out to be The Peartree, Hollybush Lane at Woodhall Lane, southeast of Welwyn Garden City.
+This turns out to be The Pear Tree Inn, Hollybush Lane at Woodhall Lane, southeast of Welwyn Garden City.
 And that really is the pub’s interior, gamely allowing itself to be dissed as bland.

 The gag is that it’s the same interior used for the second pub, ‘The Old Familiar’, the exterior of which is The Doctors Tonic, Church Road, between Parkway and Longcroft Lane, a lively bar (with live music) closer to the centre of Welwyn Garden City.
 This is where Oliver’s sister, and Steve’s secret crush, Sam (Rosamund Pike) turns up.

-Staying in the centre of town, pub number three, ‘The Famous Cock’, haunt of Mad Basil (David Bradley), retailer of dark conspiracy theories, is The Cork, a former bank at 9 Howardsgate.
+Staying in the centre of town, pub number three, ‘The Famous Cock’, haunt of Mad Basil (David Bradley), retailer of dark conspiracy theories, was The Cork, now The Two Willows, a former bank at 9 Howardsgate.
 Since the younger Gary had been barred for life, the stay at the ‘Cock’ isn’t too long.

 Reasoning that to continue with Golden Mile is the best way not to attract attention, the five head off down ‘Newton Haven’s’ high street, becoming uncomfortably aware of the locals’ odd attitude.
 This is finally back to Letchworth Garden City, and Leys Avenue, the town’s main shopping street.